civilKaos82/mastermind-challenge/README.md

 - Use a whiteboard or piece of paper to model the various components of the game.
 Think about how you will represent the board, the rows and the pegs.
 - From your whiteboarded design, pseudocode classes (blueprints for objects), data structures (the state of your objects), and methods (the behavior of your objects) you will use.

-###Release 1 :  Determine the gameplay

-- The user assumes the role of Player Two and the computer, as Player One, chooses four random pegs.
-- The user chooses four colored pegs.
-- The computer informs the user of how many pegs were correctly positioned and how many were the correct color in the wrong position.
-- The history of the user's choices and the correctness of the positions remains on the screen for each turn.
-- The game ends after the user correctly guesses the computer's combination or after 12 incorrect guesses.

 ###Release 2 :  Refactor